IDMNYU/IdeationPrototypingSpring2022_Bennett/classmate_discovery.md

 # Classmate Discovery

+##### Research Part 1 (initial research + design of additional research mechanisms): Feb 6
+##### Research (result of additional reseach mechanisms): Feb 13
+##### Visual Map (including sketches): Feb 13

 Using your classmate's care package, input map, constant input/output choices assignments and social media presences, supplemented with an interview, questionnaire, or survey, **create a visual map that represents a classmates’ background, training, discipline, and personal circumstances that led them to where they are today and where they are going.** Show cross-references (when you can).
 This visual map should be thoughtful, considerate and informed by your research.

 This is a 2 part assignment.

 The goals of this assignment:

-* To gather a wide variety of information, through various means (RESEARCH, COLLECT, ABSORB... see below for directives and ideas).
+* (1) To gather a wide variety of information, through various means (RESEARCH, COLLECT, ABSORB... see below for directives and ideas).
 See the Universal Methods of Research to broaden your research mechanisms.
 I'm looking for you to stretch and to develop your skills beyond their current limits.

-* To design a mechanism with which to present that information VISUALLY (BRAINSTORM, REMIX, DESIGN, VISUALIZE, SHAPE, FORM, CONNECT, BUILD).
+* (2) To design a mechanism with which to present that information VISUALLY (BRAINSTORM, REMIX, DESIGN, VISUALIZE, SHAPE, FORM, CONNECT, BUILD).
 Remember to sketch ideas and concepts first in order to explore them.

 Post this to your site.
 This includes research notes, questionaires, survey documents, images, sketches, brainstorms, etc. It's important to show all documents that tell the story of your process.